kefrankk/CRM-system-and-sales/README.md

-I developed a **Simple CRM System** with **Streamlit** to record and manage sales.
+I developed a **Simple CRM System** in Python with **Streamlit** to record and manage sales.
 The system allows users to easily input essential sales information such as:

 - 📨 Seller's email
 - 📅 Date and time of sale